ShauryaDey-2013/Fll-Project/README.md

 # Archaeological Artifact Identifier (Fll-Project)

-This project is a Streamlit web app that uses Hugging Face vision models to analyze images of archaeological artifacts.
-It supports local development using a Python virtual environment and deployment using Docker / docker-compose.
-The app includes a small PostgreSQL-backed archive for saved artifacts.
+This project is a web application for analyzing and managing archaeological artifacts.
+It features a Rust + Yew frontend with a FastAPI backend, utilizing AI models for artifact identification and analysis.

 ## Features
+- Modern, responsive web interface built with Rust and Yew
+- FastAPI backend with RESTful API
+- AI-powered artifact identification
-- Upload photos and get AI-powered identifications
+- Image upload and management
-- Batch processing of multiple images
-- Archive of identified artifacts (PostgreSQL)
-- Visual similarity search using CLIP-style embeddings
-- Expert verification and profile editing UI
+- Search and filter artifacts
+- Responsive design with Tailwind CSS

 ---